Biomechanics is the study of the human body and how it moves in mechanical terms.

 - Visual 3D and MatLab software, used to analyse motion, force and EMG data (for estimating joint moments and creating musculoskeletal models)

-Courses using this facility include Sport and Exercise Science BSc (Hons), Sport and Exercise Psychology BSc (Hons) and Physical Activity, Exercise and Health MSc.
+Courses using this facility include Sport and Exercise Science BSc (Hons), Sport and Exercise Psychology BSc (Hons) and Clinical Exercise Science MSc.
 For a more extensive list, please use our course search.